BCYilex/Image-caption-generator/README.md

 10 least common words: ['swatting', 'containig', 'rainstorm', 'breezeway', 'cocker', 'spaniels', 'weight', 'majestically', 'scrolled', 'patterns']
 ```

+Note that the shortest caption is just 'a' and some of the least common words are misspelled.
+We made sure that is what the dataset actually has, not a mistake on our end.

 Note that vocabulary size includes 3 special tokens that we added: \<bos\>, \<eos\>, \<pad\>.
 They each have an index in the vocab dictionary.
 ```
 Index of <bos>: 0